salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/no-dynamic-import.md

 # Disallow Dynamic Import (no-dynamic-import)

-Lightning Locker may prohibit [dynamic import][1].
+Lightning Web Security may prohibit [dynamic import][1].
 To prevent code from breaking the [`@locker/rollup-plugin`] or [script injection][2] should be used instead.

 ## Rule Details